-Who Is at Risk for a Cervical Herniated Disc?
+Risk Factors for a Cervical Herniated Disc

 The risk for developing a herniated disc tends to increase with age.
 Some estimates suggest that a cervical herniated disc is most likely to develop between ages 30 and 50.2 Most studies have found men to be at higher risk for a cervical herniated disc,1 but a recent study suggests women may be at higher risk.3

 The rate of cervical herniated discs occurring in the adult population has been estimated to be between 0.5% and 2%.1 Although, many cases of cervical herniated disc may go undiagnosed and estimates could vary by population.

 Rarely, a cervical herniated disc’s signs and symptoms may gradually feel worse rather than eventually stabilizing and resolving on its own.
 If a cervical nerve root remains pinched or inflamed, tingling, numbness, and/or weakness may progress in the arm.
 Similarly, if the spinal cord is compressed or inflamed by a cervical herniated disc, problems with walking, coordination, and/or reduced bladder or bowel control may be present.
 These types of neurological deficits require immediate medical attention to prevent them from worsening or becoming permanent.